luciasalar/suicideDetection/features/README.md

 FeaCor3.csv: feature correlation with motivations2 and frequency feature (we can see that motivations 2 has better correlations with labels)

-topicSentiment.csv: topicSentiment from SW posts
+topicSentiment.csv: topicSentiment from SW posts (topicSentiment has higher correlation with labels)

 topicSentiment2.csv: topicSentiment from SW posts + stress posts

+FreqSentiMotiTopiFea.csv: set of user level features combining frequency, sentiment, motivation